Coverage Adequacy: Are You Actually Protected?

 15. Am I Underinsured Without Knowing It?

 Millions of drivers are underinsured — they have just enough coverage to be legal but not nearly enough to be financially protected.
+According to the IRC's 2025 study, 33.4% of U.S. drivers are uninsured or underinsured.
 This is a question worth asking yourself every year at renewal.

 What to look for: Review your liability limits against your net worth annually.
 If your assets have grown, increase your limits accordingly.
-If you're shopping for a new policy, use this as a reset point to build coverage that reflects where you are today financially.
+If you're shopping for a new policy, use this as a reset point to build coverage that reflects where you are financially today.
+A policy review checklist can help you systematically identify gaps before they become costly surprises.

 Frequently Asked Questions